sisk-http/website/static/contents/spec/Sisk.Core.Http.ListeningHostRepository.Item.md

 public ListeningHost this[int index]
 ```

-Gets a listening host through its index.
+Gets or sets a listening host through its index.

 # Parameters